Update from 7.9 to 7.10

 - For administrators and developers: Full Distribution Update

 - For administrators: Standalone Web Application

-This guide covers mandatory migration steps as well as optional considerations for initial configuration of new functionality included in Camunda BPM 7.10.
+This guide covers mandatory migration steps as well as optional considerations for initial configuration of new functionality included in Camunda Platform 7.10.

 Noteworthy new Features and Changes in 7.10:

 Every Camunda installation requires a database schema update.